kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 #### 6. Convert the model to a TF-Lite model

 Run CONVERT.py to convert the hdf5 tensorflow model to a TF-Lite model.
 This quantises the hdf5 model by converting the weight from float to int.
-This retains the accuracy of the mode while making it much lighter.
-This allows Jetson Nano to perform the computations much faster than the usual.
-The TF Lite model is saved in Models/TF Lite Models.
+This retains the accuracy of the model while making it much lighter.
+This allows Jetson Nano to perform the computations much faster than usual.
+The TF Lite model is saved in Models/TF Lite Models folder.

 #### 7. Run the testing program.